ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

   * The Semantic Publishing Benchmark can be configured to run through these phases ordered by the sequence they should be run :

     - loadOntologies        		          		: load ontologies (from the 'data/ontologies' folder) into database
-    - adjustRefDatasetsSizes    	        		: optional phase, if reference dataset files exist with the extension '.adjustablettl', then for each, a new .ttl file is created with adjusted size depending on the selected size of data to be generated (parameter 'datasetSize' in test.properties file).
     - loadDatasets          		          		: load the reference datasets (from the 'data/datasets' folder) into database
     - generateCreativeWorks 		          		: using uploaded data from previous two phases, generates Creative Works and saves them to files.
 Generated files need to be loaded into database manually (or automatically if file format is n-quads)
                                               			Note: Requires phases : loadOntologies, loadDatasets.